7 Indoor Houseplant Myths That Fooled Us Too

 Myth #6: Plants can survive with no light

 All plants need some light.
-If the natural light level is so low you can't easily read without flicking the light switch on, then we'd give it a miss for plants too.
+If the natural light level is so low you can't easily read without flicking the light switch on, then give it a miss for plants too.
 Yes, there are plants that will tolerate lower light levels, but tolerate does not mean thrive!

 What plants can you put in low light areas?